-The other 40% of initial amatoxins make a beeline to the kidneys.
-Among other jobs, the kidney serves as the blood-waste treatment center of the body.
+The other 40 percent of initial amatoxins make a beeline to the kidneys, which serve as the blood-waste treatment center of the body.
 Healthy kidneys can extract amatoxins from the blood and send them to the bladder, but only if the victim stays sufficiently hydrated.
-If the patient still has liver and kidney function, and enough fluid in their body that they’re urinating regularly, they can essentially pass the still-intact amatoxins out in their urine, like the smallest, deadliest kidney stone.
+(After the liver fails from amatoxin poisoning, the kidneys do as well.)
+If the patient still has liver and kidney function and enough fluid to urinate regularly, she can essentially pass the still-intact amatoxins out in urine, like the smallest, deadliest kidney stone.

-This ability of the kidney to expel amatoxins is rare among liver poisons, and not well known.
+This ability of the kidney to expel amatoxins is rare among liver poisons.
 Until the kidneys kick out every last bit of poison, amatoxins continue damaging the liver.
-“If you lose your kidneys, you’re in big trouble because that’s the primary way of clearing amatoxins from the body,” Dr. Mitchell explains.
-To keep the amatoxins from causing damage, “the money is in the biliary tract.”
+To keep the amatoxins from causing damage, “the money is in the biliary tract,” says S. Todd Mitchell of [name his institution here], who is the principal investigator of a nationwide open clinical trial to treat amatoxin poisoning.

-That’s when the clinical trail comes in.
-Dr. Mitchell and colleagues are testing Silibinin, a new drug derived from the plant milk thistle, Silybum marianum, in the same plant family as sunflowers and dandelions.
-When administered intravenously, Dr. Mitchell explains, “the drug basically blocks the re-uptake of amatoxins by liver cells.”
-It does so by sitting on the receptors that bring amatoxin into the liver, corralling the amatoxins into the blood stream so it can be expelled by the kidneys faster.
+Mitchell and his colleagues are testing Silibinin, a new drug derived from the plant milk thistle, Silybum marianum.
+When administered intravenously, it sits on and blocks the receptors that bring amatoxin into the liver, thus corralling the amatoxins into the blood stream so they can be expelled by the kidneys faster.

-Elegant in its simplicity, Silibinin is also extremely effective.
-Dr. Mitchell and his team have treated over 60 patients suffering from amatoxin poisonings.
-Every single patient that still had intact kidney function, and was started on the drug within 96 hours of eating mushrooms, has survived.
-Only a few patients sought treatment too late.
+Mitchell and his team have treated more than 60 patients suffering from amatoxin poisonings.
+Every patient who still had intact kidney function and was started on the drug within 96 hours of eating mushrooms has survived.
+Only a few patients sought treatment too late. [[Do you happen to know their fate?
+If they died or got liver transplants, maybe mention it here.
+If you’re not sure, that’s fine]]

-So why don’t more people know about the wonders of milk thistle?
-Simply put, the research hasn’t been published yet.
-60 patients may seem like a lot, but more patients are needed before the statistics can confirm, without a reasonable doubt, that Silibinin really is the liver savior it seems to be.
-“When we present to FDA it will be a slam dunk for approval,” Dr. Mitchell says.
+So why don’t more people know about the wonders of this milk thistle drug?
+The research hasn’t been published yet—60 patients isn’t enough to confirm that Silibinin really is the liver savior it seems to be.
+“When we present to FDA it will be a slam dunk for approval,” Mitchell says.
 “The drug has virtually no side effects, it’s very well tolerated, and if used correctly it’s awesomely effective.”

-For obvious ethical reasons, physicians can’t perform double blind trials to speed up the drug-approval process.
-Amatoxins are simply too dangerous.
-Though this type of clinical trial may seem rare in relation to trials for drugs that treat chronic diseases, the format is not at all unusual for a poison treatment trial.
-Acetylcysteine, the drug used to treat acetaminophen poisoning from overdose, was approved in a very similar fashion.

-But until Dr. Mitchell and colleagues can publish the study, the general lack of information on amatoxin treatment means that a lot of medical advice is out dated.

-“Patients go into early renal failure for two reasons,” Dr. Mitchell explains.
+“Patients go into early renal failure for two reasons,” Dr. Mitchell explains.[[is he speaking about renal failure in general here, or specifically about amatoxin?]]
 “One, they just present so late that their kidneys have already shut down.
 Or Two, more commonly, they’re just not aggressively hydrated enough by the treating physicians.
 That unfortunately seems to be a problem particularly in patients who are transferred to liver transplant centers.”